k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/03_commonDB_exercises.md

 - Step 1

-  - Create a reference table based on the table mentioned below
+  - Create a reference table based on the table mentioned above

     - add "ref_" as a prefix to the name of the table